splunk/public-o11y-docs/sp-oncall/spoc-integrations/slack-integration-guide.rst

 .. meta::
     :description: Configure the Slack integration for Splunk On-Call.

-The Splunk On-Call and Slack integration centralize communication for engineers, developers, and IT managers.
+The Splunk On-Call and Slack integration centralizes communication for engineers, developers, and IT managers.
 The Slack integration bridges the communication gap between on-call incident response and remediation to improve collaboration and reduce MTTR.

 Requirements